redshiftkeying/slowflow/README.md

 # slowflow
-Workflow engine with iris MVC
+Workflow engine with beego MVC

 "good good study, slow slow work!"is our watchword.